Wilfred Owen (1883-1918) Famous British war poet, killed in action November 1918, just before the end of the First World War.

 – Preface to War Poems, Wilfred Owen

 Wilfred Owen was born on 18th March 1893 in Oswestry, Shropshire of mixed English and Welsh ancestry.
-He studied at Birkenhead Institute, and narrowly failed to gain a scholarship for the University of London.
+He studied at Birkenhead Institute and narrowly failed to gain a scholarship to the University of London.

 As a youth, influenced by his mother, he became a devout reader of the Bible and became a staunch Anglican.
 However, after school, he had a period of working as a lay assistant to the Vicar of Dunsden near Reading; this left him disillusioned with the church as a practical vehicle for offering spiritual sustenance.
 His religious faith was further tested during his experiences of the First World War.

 In 1913, he went to Bordeaux, France where he worked as a teacher of languages.
 In October 1915, he returned to England to enlist in the army.
 By June 1916, he was commissioned as a second lieutenant in the Manchester Regiment.
 Like many people of the time, he was influenced by the patriotic fervour and confidence of the war effort; he had a cheerful and optimistic view of the war.
 However, on entering into frontline action, he was shocked by the scale of devastation and terror the fighting men faced.
 His poetry was a reaction to the scale of slaughter that he witnessed.